Tach-Ignite/tach-ra-web/docs/quickstart.md

 ## 14. Update Domain Environment Variables

 Once the application is deployed, you will need to update the environment variables for the domain.
-Note CloudFront url that is generated by the deployment, then set the `NEXTAUTH_URL`, `NEXT_PUBLIC_API_URL`, and `NEXT_PUBLIC_BASE_URL` variables in the `.env.local` and `.env.dev` files to utilize the cloudfront url instead of `https://localhost:3000`.
+Note CloudFront url that is generated by the deployment, then set the `NEXTAUTH_URL`, `NEXT_PUBLIC_API_URL`, and `NEXT_PUBLIC_BASE_URL` variables in the `.env.local` file to utilize the cloudfront url instead of `https://localhost:3000`.

 ## 15. OAuth Setup

 Due to a limitation in NextAuth, you will need at least one OAuth provider configured.
 We recommend using GitHub.
 You can learn more about how to create a an OAuth app in GitHub [here](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app).
 For now, you will use your cloudfront url.
 For more information on how to configure the callback, see the [NextAuth docs](https://next-auth.js.org/configuration/providers/oauth).
-Once you have created an OAuth app, you will need to set the `TACH_GITHUB_CLIENT_ID` variable in the `.env.local` and `.env.dev` files to your client id and the `TACH_GITHUB_CLIENT_SECRET` variable in the `.env.secrets.local` and `.env.secrets.dev` files to your client secret.
+Once you have created an OAuth app, you will need to set the `TACH_GITHUB_CLIENT_ID` variable in the `.env.local` file to your client id and the `TACH_GITHUB_CLIENT_SECRET` variable in the `.env.secrets.local` file to your client secret.

 ![GitHub OAuth Configuration](images/github-oauth.png 'GitHub OAuth Configuration')